Chukrut-181/Chukrut-181/README.md

 ---

-## 🎯 "From dreaming of being an inventor to crafting software solutions - the journey continues with every line of code."
+## 🎯 "From dreaming to crafting  - the journey continues."

 ---